mematron/Minuet/README.md

 ### Precognitive Launch Detection

-Watches for target processes appearing in the process table (`npm`, `python`, `blender`, `steam`, `ffmpeg`, `cargo`, game executables, etc.) and pre-emptively locks the performance governor *before* telemetry spikes — eliminating the 30-second spin-up latency window where the machine thrashes before the agent can respond.
+Watches for target processes appearing in the process table (`npm`, `python`, `blender`, `steam`, `ffmpeg`, `cargo`, game executables, etc.) and pre-emptively locks the performance governor *before* telemetry spikes.
+This eliminates the 30-second spin-up latency window where the machine thrashes before the agent can respond.

 ### IRQ Storm Detection

-Polls `/proc/interrupts` for configurable IRQ prefix (`rtw89` by default — the rtw89 PCIe WiFi driver).
+Polls `/proc/interrupts` for configurable IRQ prefix (`rtw89` by default, the rtw89 PCIe WiFi driver).
 When per-step interrupt delta exceeds threshold, fires `renice_ksoftirqd` to boost kernel softirq handler priority.
 Tracks consecutive ineffective fires per storm epoch; after 4 fires with no improvement the agent concludes the storm is hardware-level and stands down rather than wasting interventions.

 ### Curiosity Probe